I’m owed money by my family or friend! What can I do?

 Suggesting a payment plan

-Paying you off in one go might put your loved one back to square one, which means they need to borrow money again very soon.
+Paying you off in one go might put your loved one or friend back to square one, which means they need to borrow money again very soon.
 Putting an affordable payment plan in place means that they can pay the debt back without getting into further difficulty.